osbuild/cockpit-composer/test/end-to-end/README.md

   3 passing (6s)
 ```

-Screenshot and error log will be generated if case failed.
+## Test Report

-The screenshot will be uploaded to AWS S3 and can be found from
+1. Test report will be generated in ```test/end-to-end``` folder if you run test locally.
-`https://s3.amazonaws.com/weldr/web-fail-test-screenshot/<Travis Build Number>/<Test Case Full Name>.<YYYY-mm-dd-HH-MM-SS>.fail.png`
+2. The CI will upload test log and report to ```https://fedorapeople.org```, and you can find a link to it in the commit message of each push request.

 ## Code Style